Integrative-Transcriptomics/TechnicalReport-AssemblyBestPractice/README.md

   - One contig of the Unicycler assembly of the K. pneumoniae reference was clustered alone, thus it showed no similarity with the contigs of the other assemblers and was removed.
   - One contig of the Canu assembly of the K. pneumoniae reference showed nearly the double length of the contigs it was clustered with, thus it was removed.
   - The contigs of the Unicycler and Raven assemblies of the E. coli reference exhibit an indel of size close to 800.
 This issue was resolved by increasing the maximal allowed indel length to the respective value.
+  - The very short contig that was produced by the Raven assembler for the S. aureus reference was clustered with one contig of the Unicycler assembly.
+Thus it was retained.

 ### Quast results